Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 performed on rebuild is recreation of Helio's derived resources: pipelines, Hi-Z, command scratch.

-Test 13 and Test 14 codify this as acceptance criteria.
-T13 drops Helio mid-frame and rebuilds it against the same SceneDB.
-T14 simulates full GPU device loss and re-materializes every buffer from SceneDB's CPU columns.
-Both pass without data loss or reload from disk.

 The same property enables multi-view rendering without per-view copies.
 Shadow cascades, reflection probes, stereo pairs.
 Each view runs against the same SceneDB buffers simultaneously.
 Each view writes into its own indirect command